 How to Fix It:

 Additional crawl space supports should be installed to ensure that your structure is properly stabilized.
 Mold and rot should also be addressed by installing a crawl space liner and removing excess moisture from the crawl space.

 We can fix your sagging crawl space!
 Call us for a free foundation wall repair quote today!
-We serve Radcliff, Owensboro, Evansville, and many nearby areas in Indiana and Kentucky.
+We serve Newburgh, Owensboro, Evansville, and many nearby areas in Indiana and Kentucky.

 A moldy, unsupported girder (right) sinks under the weight of a home -- due to an improperly installed crawl space support.
 If not addressed, could mean significant damage to the home.